pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 * "**Make it Stick**" by Peter C. Brown et.al., an overview of recent discoveries in cognitive psychology and other disciplines, coupled with a set of concrete techniques for becoming more efficient learners.

 I had also previously read and greatly enjoyed Cal Newport's **"Deep Work"**, a book which essentially sparked my interest in the topic.

+These books made me realise I could use this new set of certifications as an opportunity to experiment with different learning styles, applying what I was learning from the books, as I was learning it.

 # Disclaimer